lee-io/BitField-Attribute/README.md

 # BitField Attribute #
-Enables bit field masking from the Unity Inspector.
+Enables bit field masking from the Inspector.

 ### Installation